New Directions (Glee): Plot

 Holly Holliday (Gwyneth Paltrow) and April Rhodes (Kristin Chenoweth) are deciding how to save the glee club.
 Holly, attempting to use her friendship with Sue Sylvester (Jane Lynch) to help save the Glee Club, asks if they can incorporate music into other clubs at McKinley.
 Sue reluctantly agrees, but tells Holly that they only have one week to try it out.

 Tina Cohen-Chang (Jenna Ushkowitz) is jealous that all of the other seniors have gotten their acceptance letters while she has not.
 Tina then enters the choir room as Rachel Berry (Lea Michele), Sam Evans (Chord Overstreet), and Artie Abrams (Kevin McHale) pack up the Glee Club’s trophies, which saddens her.
 Blaine Anderson (Darren Criss) and Kurt Hummel (Chris Colfer) announce that Blaine has been accepted to NYADA.
 Sam accidentally knocks Tina out with a trophy, prompting her to experience another fantasy.
 In the auditorium, Kurt and Mercedes (Amber Riley) have gathered all their friends and the current Glee Club to reminisce and to try to help mend the feud between Rachel and Santana Lopez (Naya Rivera).
-Kurt and Mercedes perform "I Am Changing;" while Rachel appears to be moved during the song, Santana seems impassive.
+Kurt and Mercedes perform "I Am Changing"; while Rachel appears to be moved during the song, Santana seems impassive.
 Afterwards, Rachel tries to mend their relationship with a peace offering.
 Santana rebuffs by demanding all the shows in Funny Girl, leaving Rachel dismayed.

 Meanwhile, Holly fills Will Schuester (Matthew Morrison) in on her plan to incorporate music into McKinley's other clubs.
 Will is hesitant, but Holly encourages Will to trust her.
 Dressed as Temple Grandin, Holly leads a class in a performance of Eddie Murphy's "Party All the Time".
 Sue, however, is not amused, having received many angry letters from concerned organizations, thus marking the end of Holly's extracurricular musical experiment.
 Will tells Sue he understands and he and Holly leave Sue's office.
 Will tells Holly that he has accepted that Glee Club is over.
 Holly hatches another plan and recruits Artie.

-In the choir room, Brittany Pierce (Heather Morris) has filled the room with lilies and offers Santana two one way tickets to Lesbos Island so that they can spend more time together.
+In the choir room, Brittany Pierce (Heather Morris) has filled the room with lilies and offers Santana two one-way tickets to Lesbos so that they can spend more time together.
 Santana, however, is still hesitant and feels that Brittany's offer may have more to do with her wanting to escape MIT rather than her desire for them to actually be together.
-Santana also tells Brittany she doesn't want to give up her understudy role in Funny Girl because it is a great first step toward being rich and famous, and she doesn't want to allow Rachel to win their feud.
-Brittany reminds Santana that Broadway has never been her dream - so walking away from a role she doesn't really care about would be a win for her.
+Santana also tells Brittany she does not want to give up her understudy role in Funny Girl because it is a great first step toward being rich and famous, and she does not want to allow Rachel to win their feud.
+Brittany reminds Santana that Broadway has never been her dream, so walking away from a role she does not really care about would be a win for her.
 Santana, realizing Brittany is right, thanks her for straightening her out.
 She leans her head against Brittany's shoulder and the two cuddle.